othiym23/nonsense-benchmark/README.md

 and / or sockets on the server's host, the workload should stay fairly light, in the 10-30ms range.

+### The protocol

+Connect to port 1337 on the target machine.
+As soon as the connection is established, the server sends 'ok\n'.
+The client then sends the string to be hashed.
+The server then computes a working nonce and returns the original string, ':', and the computed nonce, and closes the connection.
+Keep-Alive and pipelining could be added, but that would defeat the whole point.

 ### Caveats

 The client should not trust the server: